Skip to content

 That gives , so the net electric flux is outward.

-3. Apply Gauss for B
+3. Compare with Gauss for B

 At the same instant the stage still gives even though the local closed-loop strength is .

-Flux-law reading
+Source-law reading

 Positive enclosed charge sets an outward net electric source term, while the magnetic-flux law still stays at zero because magnetic lines close back on themselves.